2019 Sanofi - Institut Pasteur Awards rules

-As a result of the great success of these Awards for 5 years, Sanofi and the Institut Pasteur have decided to continue this initiative in 2017.
+As a result of the great success of these Awards for 2012, Sanofi and Institut Pasteur have decided to continue this initiative in 2019.

 Article 1: Object

-The Sanofi - Institut Pasteur Awards will be given, during 2017, to recognize four (4) scientists* for outstanding research demonstrating real scientific progress in the life sciences, more specifically concerning one of the two (2) following subjects:
+The Sanofi - Institut Pasteur Awards will be given, during 2019, to recognize three (3) scientists* (one senior and two junior) for outstanding research demonstrating real scientific progress in the life sciences, more specifically concerning one of the two (2) following subjects:

-* The Awards are for scientists who have published outstanding research as principal investigators
+* The Awards are for scientists who have published outstanding researches as principal investigators

-The Awards will be paid to each of the institutions hosting the four (4) scientists to support continuation of their awarded researches.
+The Awards will be paid to each of the institutions hosting the scientists to support continuation of their awarded researches.
+Awards allocated to scientists or teams conducting their research in whole or in part at Institut Pasteur will be transferred to Institut Pasteur.
 The Awards are not transferable for any other purpose whatsoever.

 Article 2: Prize amount

-The four (4) Awards will be awarded to the beneficiaries as specified here below:
+The three (3) Awards will be awarded to the beneficiaries as specified here below:

-- One hundred twenty thousand euros (€ 120 000) Award for each of the two (2) International award
+One hundred and fifty thousand euros (€ 150 000) Award for the International senior award;

 Article 3: Eligibility - Application form

 The participation is by nomination.
-Self-nominations, nominations from immediate family members, teams, employees and service providers of Sanofi are not eligible for nomination.
+Self-nominations, nominations from immediate family members, teams, employees and service providers of Sanofi are not eligible for application.

 The Nominator should be an eminent scientist: Head of University or Scientific Institution, member of the Academy of Sciences or other National Scientific Institution, holder of research chair, permanent and assistant Professor, past Sanofi – Institut Pasteur Awardee, holder of a Ph.D.
 The nominator may be affiliated with the same institution as the candidate.